oroinc/documentation/user_guide/intro_nav_search.rst

 Modify the Search
 -----------------

-To save time, you can limit the search by a certain entity straight away.
-For example, if you know you’re looking for an account, you can look for "Ann" in Accounts only.
+To save time, you can limit a search by a certain entity.
+For example, if you know you’re looking for a certain account, you can look for "Ann" in Accounts only.

 |